FC WÜRZBURGER KICKERS

 FAN SHOP, MUSEUM & STADIUM TOURS

-The conveniently located FWK fan shop on Theaterstraße in the centre of Würzburg closed on the 4th September 2021 until further notice leaving fans with the option of either visiting the small fan shop inside the ground (open on matchdays only) or the online shop here.
+The conveniently located FWK fan shop on Theaterstraße in the centre of Würzburg closed in September 2021 until further notice leaving fans with the option of either visiting the small fan shop inside the ground (open on matchdays only) or the online shop here.

 FOOD & DRINK OPTIONS

-Near the ground and handily located for trams coming from the centre, Zum Postkutscherl (Waldkugelweg 5, 97082) is a popular pre-match drinking den.
-It's a two-minute walk up Waldkugelweg opposite the Steinbachtal tram stop and you can also order food here if the beer sharpens your appetite.
+Near the ground and handily located for trams coming from the centre, Zollhaus Biergarten (Mergentheimer Straße 19, 97082) opposite the Steinbachtal tram stop is a popular pre-match drinking den as is Zum Postkutscherl (Waldkugelweg 5, 97082) which is a two-minute walk across the road up Waldkugelweg and you can also order food here if the beer sharpens your appetite.

-There are however numerous food and drink outlets in the stadium offering the usual German football fayre of beer, bratwurst, frikadellen etc and payment can be made by cash or card.
+There are however numerous food and drink outlets in the stadium offering the standard German football fayre of beer, bratwurst, frikadellen etc and payment can be made by cash or card.